Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 970 will be 75% quicker than the GeForce GTX 560 Ti in general, because of its higher data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 970 should perform quite a bit faster than the GeForce GTX 560 Ti in general. (explain)

-Texel RateThe GeForce GTX 970 should be much (more or less 108%) faster with regards to AF than the GeForce GTX 560 Ti. (explain)
+Texel RateThe GeForce GTX 970 should be a lot (approximately 108%) faster with regards to texture filtering than the GeForce GTX 560 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison